GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/quickstart.md

 </p>

 ---
+### What Next?
+You can now install the OpenStack Cloud Provider on the newly created Anthos on bare metal cluster by [following this guide](openstack_cloud_provider.md).
+This enables you to expose your applications using a `LoadBalancer` type service.

+---
 ### Clean up

 - If you used a fresh Google Cloud Project, then you can simply delete it